Rudolf Stingel: Exhibitions

 Stingel has participated in the 1999 and 2003 Venice Biennales.
 His work was the subject of a mid-career retrospective called Rudolf Stingel and was organized by the Museum of Contemporary Art, Chicago.
 It was exhibited at the MCA and at the Whitney Museum of American Art, New York, in 2007.
 In his first solo museum exhibition in the United States, Stingel lined the MCA's three-story atrium space, and a gallery space at the Whitney, with an aluminum-faced installation and suspended an ornate chandelier from the ceiling.
 The public was invited to scratch messages and images into the soft walls.

 Art market

 Stingel's prices skyrocketed after his 2007 show at the Whitney Museum in New York, until a big Styrofoam board fetched $1.9 million at Phillips de Pury & Company.
 Between February 2007 and March 2009, 56 of his works appeared at auction—more than double the quantity offered over the entire previous decade.
 At a Christie's New York auction in 2015, Stingel's Untitled (1993), part of his series of silver paintings, sold for the artist at $4,757,000.
-On May 17, 2017, at Christies Post-War and Contemporary Art Evening Sale, Stingel's "Untitled (for Sam)" at an auction high for the artist at $10,551,500.
+On May 17, 2017, at Christie's Post-War and Contemporary Art Evening Sale, Stingel's "Untitled (for Sam)" sold at an auction high for the artist at $10,551,500.